NethServer/nethserver-mail-server/README.rst

 * ``SpamRetentionTime Nd`` Expunge messages in SpamFolder if older than the given time span. "d" is for days.
 * ``TlsSecurity {optional,required}``
   controls dovecot ``disable_plaintext_auth`` parameter: if set to ``required`` clear-text authentication methods are disabled, while ``optional`` enables them.
 * ``RestrictedAccessGroup`` The value is a long group name, like ``domain admins@mydomain.tld``.
 Members of the given group can login to dovecot services only from trusted networks.
+Install the ``nethserver-mail-server-ipaccess`` package to enable this feature.

 Domains database